hversu/ugh/README.md

 # ugh... (universal graph harness)!

- - a set of tools for casting graphs of any form to efficient universal structures
+a set of tools for casting graphs of any form to efficient universal structures

+- univeresal graph transformer to tranform multiple data sources to the universal data format
+- add hyperedges - a method to find hyperedges by comparing node and edge properties

 ## universal_graph_transformer